Why Fake Video, Audio May Not Be As Powerful In Spreading Disinformation As Feared

 Also, the sheer popularity of new fakes, if that is what happens, might make them less valuable as a disinformation weapon.
 More people could become more familiar with them, as well as being detectable by automated systems — plus they may also have no popular medium on which to spread.

 Big social media platforms already have declared affirmatively that they'll take down deceptive fakes, Hwang observed.
-That might make it more difficult for a scenario in which a politically charged fake video went viral just before Election Day.
+That might make it more difficult for a scenario in which a politically charged fake video goes viral just before Election Day.

 "Although it might get easier and easier to create deepfakes, a lot of the places where they might spread most effectively, your Facebooks and Twitters of the world, are getting a lot more aggressive about taking them down," Hwang said.